 BUT you have to know that while Rachael is the dreamer, the visionary, the “go-with-the-flow-and-see-what-happens” kind of gal, Aaron is the planner, the detailed-oriented, the “cross-your-T’s-and-dot-your-I’s” kind of guy.
 So while Rachael would have quit her job that day to make the move, Aaron initially had in his mind a plan for early retirement within the next 10 years!
 However, after several conversations (that included several glasses, or perhaps bottles, of wine) and some out-of-the-box brainstorming, we came to the conclusion that we could take the leap much sooner!

-We were fortunate to have income generating through Rachael’s part-time direct sales business and, in this day and age, technology makes the world a small place and the opportunities to work online are abundant.
+We were fortunate to have income generating through Rachael’s direct sales business and, in this day and age, technology makes the world a small place, so working remotely became feasible for both of us.
 So…we sold all of our possessions except for the necessities that would fit in our one remaining car, and in February of 2017 moved to our first location abroad, Rosarito, Mexico!
 We anticipate this being the first of many new adventures living around the world!